epam/edp-codebase-operator/docs/api.md

-QuickLinkSpec defines the desired state of QuickLink
+QuickLinkSpec defines the desired state of QuickLink.

 <table>
     <thead>